mjezersky/robotcloudserver/README.md

 or add another network service by adding another line with the **"addTunnel"** method.

 Details of both server and client configurations for Dispatcher can be found in corresponding launch files.

+## Docker
+The server part of the application is also available as a Docker image, information on running it is available in it's Docker repository - [mjezersky/robotcloudserver](https://hub.docker.com/r/mjezersky/robotcloudserver/).